OpenVO: Open-World Visual Odometry with Temporal Dynamics Awareness: Experiment

 \myheading{Effect of multi-time-scale training} demonstrates in \cref{tab:ablate_FT}.
 Training solely at 12 Hz (second row) restricts the model to a fixed temporal dynamic, leading to degraded performance on both datasets.
 On KITTI, testing under the same 12 Hz condition since the model never encountered 10 Hz encodings, resulting in a large ATE of 213.76.
 Nonetheless, the 12 Hz-only model surpasses ZeroVO$^{\ddagger}$ on nuScenes, validating the effectiveness of our differentiable design and geometry-aware context encoder.
 Incorporating 6 Hz samples (third row) enables the model to exploit time-conditioned features, yielding consistent gains across datasets.
 Further adding 4 Hz (fourth row) improves ATEs to 93.23 and 5.91 on KITTI and nuScenes, though local consistency slightly decreases due to over-diverse temporal patterns -- suggesting adaptive sampling as a remedy.
 Adding another frequency (last row) yields asymptotic improvement, indicating convergence in temporal generalization.
 One might argue that mixing multi-frequency data alone could allow the model to implicitly learn temporal relationships.
 However, {\em when we remove the Time Condition Layers (first row), forcing the network to self-discover temporal dynamics, performance drops notably} on KITTI as it becomes confused by inconsistent motion patterns -- {\em underscoring the necessity of our temporal awareness for robust multi-time-scale learning}.

 \myheading{Analysis of varying temporal gap} is presented in \cref{tab:ablate_diversetimegap}.
 To set up this configuration, for each dashcam video, we subsample the original framerate by a factor of $k$ that is, we skip $(k-1)$ frames between consecutive inputs and apply the same subsampling to the corresponding ground-truth camera poses.
 The original capture rates are 10 Hz for KITTI, 12 Hz for nuScenes, and 20 Hz for Argoverse 2.
-We compare our OpenVO with the conventional ZeroVO$^{\ddagger}$, which disregards temporal frequency during training.
-As shown, ZeroVO$^{\ddagger}$ exhibits substantial degradation when evaluated under varying frame rates (e.g., KITTI 2.5 Hz with 553.52 ATE; nuScenes 6 Hz with 21.55 ATE and Argoverse 2 20 Hz with 27.38 ATE), highlighting its inability to adapt to changes in temporal dynamics.
-In contrast, OpenVO consistently achieves lower translation, rotation, and trajectory errors across all frame rates by explicitly encoding frame-rate–aware temporal embeddings.
+We compare our OpenVO with the conventional ZeroVO$^{\ddagger}$.
+As shown, ZeroVO$^{\ddagger}$ exhibits substantial degradation when evaluated under varying frame rates, highlighting its inability to adapt to changes in temporal dynamics.
 This demonstrates that {\em modeling temporal dynamics is critical for robust egomotion estimation under real-world video conditions}, where frame rates are often inconsistent.